cseanburns/systems-librarianship/src/3b-managing-software.md

 ## Introduction

-ManyLinux distributions use a **package manager** to handle the installation, upgrades, and uninstalls of the software on a system.
+Many Linux distributions use a **package manager** to handle the installation, upgrades, and uninstalls of the software on a system.
 The Ubuntu distribution uses a package manager called `dpkg` and a front-end called `apt` (advanced package tool).
 We will use `apt` to install, update, and remove software from our servers.